 Pressure cooker mashed potatoes can be made ahead of time and kept warm for a few hours.

-Another option: Keep them in the pressure cooker.
+Another option is to keep them in the pressure cooker.
 Most pressure cookers automatically switch to the “ keep warm” setting when cooking time is finished.
-With this method, prepare the potatoes according to the recipe, then keep in the pressure cooker unit until you are ready to serve.
+With this method, prepare the potatoes according to the recipe, then keep them in the pressure cooker unit until you are ready to serve.

 How do you prepare mashed potatoes ahead of time?

-If you are preparing food for Thanksgiving, Christmas, or another large family gathering, prepare these ahead of time!
+If you are preparing food for Thanksgiving, Christmas, or another large family gathering, prepare these mashed potatoes in the pressure cooker ahead of time!

 To make the potatoes in advance, prepare the potatoes up to 2 days before serving and store them in an airtight container in the refrigerator.
 Reheat them by adding them to a slow cooker on low.
 It may be necessary to add a splash of milk and butter to smooth them out.